System Networking Guide for Developers

 Load Balancing Algorithms

-- Round Robin - Requests distributed sequentially
+- Round Robin: Requests distributed sequentially

-- Weighted Round Robin - Servers assigned weights
+- Weighted Round Robin: Servers assigned weights

-- Least Connections - Route to server with fewest active connections
+- Least Connections: Route to server with fewest active connections

-- IP Hash - Route based on client IP hash
+- IP Hash: Route based on client IP hash

-- Geographic - Route based on client location
+- Geographic: Route based on client location

-- Layer 4 (Transport) - Routes based on IP and port
+Routes based on IP and port

-- Layer 7 (Application) - Routes based on application data (HTTP headers, URLs)
+Routes based on application data (HTTP headers, URLs)

 Health Checks

-Load balancers monitor server health:
+Load balancers monitor server health through:

-- Active checks - Periodic health probes
+- Active checks: Periodic health probes

-- Passive checks - Monitor response codes and timeouts
+- Passive checks: Monitor response codes and timeouts

 Network Security